The Bankrate promise

-Student loan forgiveness has dominated much of the conversation around college debt in the past year, sparked by President Biden’s campaign promise that he would cancel $10,000 of student loan debt for every federal borrower.
+Student loan forgiveness has dominated much of the conversation around college debt in the past few years, sparked by President Biden’s campaign promise and subsequent announcement that he would cancel up to $20,000 of student loan debt for most federal borrowers.

-This type of widespread student loan forgiveness is looking less likely now that Biden is in office.
-But even if legislation does pass, it will only benefit borrowers with federal debt.
-Borrowers with private student loans — loans given by banks, credit unions and online lenders — would still be on the hook for their payments.
+However, this one-time student loan cancellation will only benefit borrowers with federal debt.
+Borrowers with private student loans — loans given by banks, credit unions and online lenders — are still on the hook for their payments.

 Will student loan forgiveness include private loans?